3d-partons/partons/doc/markdown/index_documentation.md

 # Get PARTONS {#mainpage_get}

 Here you can learn how to get your own version of %PARTONS.
-We offer two ways:
-* You can use our provided virtual machine with an out-of-the-box %PARTONS runtime and development environment.
+We offer two ways.
+You can use our provided virtual machine with an out-of-the-box %PARTONS runtime and development environment.
 This is the easiest way to start your experience with %PARTONS.
-* You can also build %PARTONS by your own on <!-- either --> GNU/Linux<!--  or Mac OS X -->.
+Alternatively, you can also build %PARTONS by your own on <!-- either --> GNU/Linux<!--  or Mac OS X -->.
 This is useful if you want to have %PARTONS on your computer without using the virtualization technology or if you want to use %PARTONS on computing farms.

 * [Download page](@ref download).